shigedangao/foxsur-rs/README.md

-# Foxsur RS 🔋 + 🦀
+# Foxsur RS 🔋 + 🦀 (Sync edition)

-An implementation of foxsur in Rust to demonstrate how it'd looks like (sort of as it's quick and dirty rendering for now...)
+An implementation of foxsur in Rust **by only using Sync feature** to demonstrate how it'd looks like (sort of as it's quick and dirty rendering for now...).
+Asynchronous operations are done through the use of threads provided by the standard library.

 ## Launching in vscode